-When your dog begins to develop symptoms of mange, they will typically exhibit multiple signs and symptoms at once.
+When your dog begins to develop symptoms of mange, it will typically exhibit multiple signs and symptoms at once.
 Mange will come on pretty quickly once the mites have begun to breed and multiply within your dog.

 Once you have started to notice the signs and symptoms of mange appearing on your dog, take them to the vet immediately for a proper diagnosis- so you too do not catch mange!
 After a diagnosis, you can begin treating your dog for mange with home remedies.

 Please keep in mind that if your dog does indeed have sarcoptic mange, you will need to quarantine your dog so you and your family or other pets do not catch it too.

 Mange is quite common among dogs and cats and there are several herbal remedies that will be gentle on their skin and help eliminate any mange present.

 1. Apply Aloe Vera

 Aloe Vera contains high amounts of anti-parasitic compounds as well as being a natural antiseptic.
-Aloe Vera will also help to soothe your dog’s irritated skin with its natural coolidng affect.
+Aloe Vera will also help to soothe your dog’s irritated skin with its natural cooling effect.

 - Aloe Vera (either in plant form or in bottled form)

 - Directly apply the Aloe Vera onto the affected areas.

-- Gently rub in the Aloe Vera into the dog’s skin and leave to fully absorb.
+- Gently rub in the Aloe Vera into the dog’s skin and leave it to fully absorb.